Crockpot Creamy Tomato Soup (paleo, whole30, dairy-free)

 - Place the onions, garlic, vegetable stock, crushed tomatoes, sun-dried tomatoes, tomato paste, Italian seasoning, salt, and honey (if using) into the base of a slow cooker, stirring to combine.

-- Cook on high for 4 hours or low for 6 hours.
+- Cover and cook on high for 4 hours or low for 6 hours.

-- When the soup is finished cooking, drain, and rinse the cashews.
-Place into the slow cooker, stirring to combine.
+- When the soup is finished cooking, drain and rinse the cashews.
+Place the soaked cashews into the slow cooker, stirring to combine.

 Notes